Blowdown, $k$-wedge and evenness of quasitoric orbifolds: Preliminaries

 \begin{definition}\cite[Definition 5.1]{Zie} A polytopal complex $\mathcal{C}$ is a finite collection of convex polytopes in $\mathbb{R}^n$ such that the following holds:

-(1)If $E$ is a face of $F$ and $F \in \mathcal{C}$ then $E \in \mathcal{C}$.
+(1) If $E$ is a face of $F$ and $F \in \mathcal{C}$ then $E \in \mathcal{C}$.

-(2)If $E,F \in \mathcal{C}$ and $E \cap F \neq \varnothing$ then $E \cap F$ is a face of both $E$ and $F$.
+(2) If $E,F \in \mathcal{C}$ and $E \cap F \neq \varnothing$ then $E \cap F$ is a face of both $E$ and $F$.

-The dimension of a polytopal complex is defined to be the maximum dimension of the convex polytope in that polytopal complex.
+The dimension of a polytopal complex is defined to be the maximum dimension of the convex polytope in it.
 The union of the convex polytopes in $\mathcal{C}$ is called its geometric realization. \end{definition}